-Transuretheral resection of prostrate (TURP) is the gold standard surgical intervention for patients with benign prostatic hyperplasia (BPH), which causes urinary obstruction and increases the risk of urinary tract infection1.
-TURP can be performed under spinal anaesthesia or general anaesthesia, however the choice of anaesthetic technique for TURP is spinal anaesthesia as it offers many advantages over general anaesthesia including stable haemodynamic variables, decrease blood loss and post operative pain, less chances of deep venous thrombosis after surgery, decrease post-operative confusion and faster recovery^{1,2}.
-Spinal anaesthesia is performed paramedian Taylors midline, lumbosacral approach.3 Midline approach of spinal anaesthesia is the most commonly used technique but it has got limitations in patients who cannot flex adequately because of pain and ossified ligaments in old age.
-In these patients paramedian approach is very useful4.
-In 1940 Taylor described modified paramedian approach (Taylor or lumbosacral approach) via L5-S1 space which causes less hypotension5.
-The L5-S1 intervertebral space is largest intevertebral space and is least likely to be obliterated by pathological processes such as degeneration, extensive scarring and obliteration of interspinal spaces.
-So, Taylor approach is helpful in cases of technical difficulty in establishing the successful subarachnoid block in patients with deformed spine due to scoliosis, kyphoscoliosis or arthritis.
-Thus Taylors approach offers an additional advantage in patient with difficult neuraxial anatomy as it avoids multiple punctures and consequently the higher risk of complications such as neurological complications and PDPH (post dural puncture headache) is decreased6.
-In 2006 Litz et 5 al described spinal anaesthesia using Taylor lumbosacral approach the incidence and reducing severity hemodynamic side effect in patient undergoing transuretheral surgery.
-Considering all these merits of Taylor lumbosacral approach of spinal anaesthesia, the aim of our study was to compare the incidence and severity of hypotension between lumbar approach at L3-L4 and Taylors lumbosacral approach at L5-S1 interspace in patient undergoing TURP.
+Transuretheral resection of prostrate (TURP) is the gold standard surgical intervention for patients with benign prostatic hyperplasia (BPH), which causes urinary obstruction and increases the risk of urinary tract infection.
+The indications for TURP include many reasons like obstructive uropathy, bladder calculi, recurrent episode of urinary retention, urinary tract infection and haematuria.
+TURP can be performed under spinal anaesthesia or general anaesthesia , however the choice of anaesthetic technique for TURP is spinal anaesthesia as it offers many advantages over general anaesthesia including stable haemodynamic variables, decrease blood loss and post operative pain, less chances of deep venous thrombosis after surgery, decrease post-operative faster recovery $^{1,3}$ . confusion and Spinal performed through midline, anaesthesia is paramedian or Taylors lumbosacral approach.
+Midline approach of spinal anaesthesia is the most commonly used technique but it has got limitations in patients who cannot flex adequately because of pain and ossified ligaments in old age.
+In these patients paramedian approach is very useful.
+In 1940 Taylor described modified paramedian approach (Taylor or lumbosacral approach) via $L_5$ -S1 space which causes less hypotension.
+In 2006 Litz et al described spinal anaesthesia using Taylor lumbosacral approach incidence and severity reducing the of hemodynamic side effect in patient undergoing transuretheral surgery.
+Kumkum Gupta et al in 2011 studied subarachnoid block with Taylors approach for surgery of lower half of the body and lower limb.
+Subarachnoid anaesthesia provided excellent operating condition with fewer side effect but patient with spinal deformity had technical difficulty to achieve successful block.
+Taylors approach provide reliable and less traumatic alternative to conventional spinal anaesthesia in patient with deformed spine.
+Considering all these merits Taylor of lumbosacral approach of spinal anaesthesia, the aim of our study was to compare the incidence and severity of hemodynamic side effect between approach at L3-L4 and lumbar Taylors lumbosacral approach at L5-S1 interspace in patient undergoing TURP.